Cells and Ions

-The cell is the fundamental unit of organization of the brain and its key defining feature is the cell membrane.
+The cell is the fundamental unit of organization of the brain, and its key defining feature is the cell membrane.
 It separates the inside of a cell from the outside of a cell.
-When the cell membrane evolved, some three billion years ago, its primary advantage was to offer a stable intracellular environment for chemical reactions to take place that wouldn't be affected by changes in the extracellular environment.
-To do this evolution used lipidsto create the cell membrane.
-This is how that works
+When the cell membrane evolved, some three billion years ago, its primary advantage was to offer a stable intracellular environment for chemical reactions to take place that would not be affected by changes in the extracellular environment.
+The task of environmental protection was chosen by evolution to fall to lipids and a lipid by-layer for the cell membrane - this is how that works:

 The chains are lipophillc non-polar and therefor they are hydrophobic, they don't like to interact with water.
 The phosphate heads are highly polar and carry a strong negative charge.
 They like to interact with water that is they are hydrophilc.

 If you were to collect a few million of these of these lipids and drop them in water they amazingly, spontaneously form a planar lipid bilayer membrane.